Outline of the Michigan Tax System

 |Kindly consider a $150 donation for unlimited access to this important resource.|

 |We have always made our popular Outline of the Michigan Tax System publication, whether in paper or electronic format, available to all without charge.
 We will continue to provide unrestricted access to this valuable reference document, along with every publication in our library. |

 To ensure continued free access, we are asking YOU to help with a $150 charitable donation (or what you can afford) to the Citizens Research Council of Michigan TODAY to ensure timely and comprehensive updates on Michigan taxes.
 Donations of any amount are appreciated.
 Please consider making your donation recurring.

-This outline is designed to be a ready reference to the 60 taxes levied by state and local government in Michigan.
-It contains information on each of the 38 state and 22 local taxes effective as of the publication date, including:
+This outline is designed to be a ready reference to the 66 taxes authorized for the state and local government in Michigan.
+It contains information on each of the 42 state and 24 local taxes effective as of the publication date, including:

-- A description of each of the 60 state and local taxes and historical collections from major taxes.
+— A description of each of the 66 state and local taxes currently levied and historical collections from major taxes.